1. Checkmk in a Docker container

 Livestatus interface.
 This interface allows communication between the

-instances.
+sites.
 Bind this port – likewise the port for HTTP – to one of the

 In some cases you will want to execute commands on the command line.